Skip to Main Content

 Balanced meals help slow sugar absorption and stabilize energy.
 Pairing carbohydrates with protein, fiber, and healthy fats reduces rapid blood sugar changes.
 Whole foods such as fruits, whole grains, and legumes release energy more gradually.
 When added sugars dominate the diet, the body works harder to regulate blood sugar.

-The Impact of Sugar on Brain Function and Mood
+Sugar Effects: Brain Function and Mood

 Sugar influences brain chemistry and mood more than many people realize.
 Eating sugary foods can temporarily boost dopamine, a chemical linked to pleasure and reward.
 This can create a desire to repeat the behavior, especially during stress or fatigue.
 Over time, relying on sugar for comfort or energy can affect emotional balance.